 Japan’s Spiritual Heartland

-Nara is located in the centre of the Kii Peninsula, between Wakayama and Mie, a short train ride from Kyoto and Osaka.
+Nara is located in the center of the Kii Peninsula, between Wakayama and Mie, a short train ride from Kyoto and Osaka.
 Home to sacred sites such as Ise Jingu Shrine, the grand shrines of Kumano (Kumano Sanzan) and mountaintop temple complex Koyasan, the peninsula is considered the nation’s spiritual heartland.
 Nara boasts many of its own sacred sites and visit-worthy destinations and is the starting point of one of the World Heritage Kumano Trails.

 Explore Nara’s destinations >